-“This program has had an impact on countless individuals and families, with many saying that the program has been a “lifesaver” in these challenging times,” says Waters.
+“This program has had an impact on countless individuals and families, with many saying that the program has been a “lifesaver” in these challenging economic times,” says Waters.

 Gemma*, a senior who works part time to supplement her small pension, has been collecting food and litter through the program to care for her own three cats Sandy, Dolce, and Henry, as well as other cats she supports.
 Gemma says the program is a “godsend for sure”, since stretching her budget to cover her own food and gas doesn’t leave much money for pet supplies.
 “Sometimes she even bikes to the food bank to save gas money,” says a BC SPCA staff member.

-More details on the program, visit our food bank outreach page or contact our Animal Helpline at 1-855-622-7722 to learn about how to access pet food bank services close to you.
+For more details on the program, visit our food bank outreach page or contact our Animal Helpline at 1-855-622-7722 to learn about how to access pet food bank services close to you.

 *Name changed to maintain anonymity